hmcts/properties-volume-nodejs/README.md

 You can configure the application to connect directly to the Azure Vaults specified in your application's Helm chart. *This is intended to be used locally, and not in production*.

+This method uses your local Azure AD authentication so you will need to run `az login` before running your application.

 ```typescript
 import * as config from 'config'
 import { addFromAzureVault } from '@hmcts/properties-volume'